kelp404/capybara-router/README.md

 # capybara-router
-This is a react router without flux or redux.
+This is a react router without flux and redux.
 We just want a simple way to build a Single Page Application.

 <img src="_capybara.jpg" height="400px"/>